amcintosh/CodianSimulator/README.md

+Please Note: I am no longer working with Codian MCUs, and as such have not been working on this.

 # Codian Simulator

-This is a small project to simulate the API of a Cisco TelePresence MCU (née Tandberg Codian MCU).
+This is a small project to simulate the API of a Cisco TelePresence MCU (nï¿½e Tandberg Codian MCU).
 This is **not** a video bridge.

 Obtaining multiple MCUs for development and lab testing can be prohibitively expensive,